Current drugs with activity against HHV-6

-Because of these limitations, there is a great need for the development of novel antivirals to more effectively treat acute HHV-6 infections and reactivation.
+Because of the many limitations discussed above, there is a great need for the development of novel antivirals to more effectively treat acute HHV-6 infections and reactivation.
 Several other compounds in various stages of clinical development have also shown effectiveness against HHV-6 in vitro (Table).
 More information regarding select compounds featured in this list can be found below.

 |Potential anti-HHV-6 agents of the future|